3 Ways to Dry Fruit for the Birds

 Food dehydrators are always an option.
 The dehydrator can double for drying flowers and herbs from the garden.

-Using one of the 3 ways to dry fruit for the birds is a better way for me to use fruits that are past their prime for us, but will be a special treat for my feathered friends.
+Using one of the 3 ways to dry fruit for the birds is a way to use fruits that are past their prime for us, but will be a special treat for your feathered friends.
 Add the fruit pieces to cheaper filler seeds and attract a new flock of birds at the bird feeder.

 AFFILIATE POLICY: Posts on this site may contain links to outside vendors that pay me a commission when you purchase from them, at no additional cost to you.
 Thank you for supporting this site!